KetchuppOfficial/Labs_In_General_Physics/Laba_Helper/README.md

 ```
     Next structural unit: a number representing a value on the abscissa axis.

     This label can be followed by more than one number.

-A quantity of following numbers has to be same as that of X_Error, Y_Data and Y_Error labels and has to be not less than 3.
+    A quantity of following numbers has to be same as that of X_Error, Y_Data and Y_Error labels.

+    A quantity of following numbers has to be not less than 3.
 ```

 7) **X_Error**
 ```
     Next structural unit: a number representing a margin of error of the respective value on the abscissa axis.

     This label can be followed by more than one number.

-A quantity of following numbers has to be same as that of X_Data, Y_Data and Y_Error labels and has to be not less than 3.
+    A quantity of following numbers has to be same as that of X_Data, Y_Data and Y_Error labels.

+    A quantity of following numbers has to be not less than 3.
 ```

 8) **X_Title**